 The Priory

-Telford Buddhist Priory is under the spiritual direction of the Prior, Rev. Mugō White.
-She is a disciple of the late Rev. Master Jiyu-Kennett, Founder of The Order of Buddhist Contemplatives and the Priory.
+Telford Buddhist Priory is under the spiritual direction of the Prior, Rev. Mugō White, a disciple of the late Rev. Master Jiyu-Kennett, founder of The Order of Buddhist Contemplatives and Telford Buddhist Priory.

-The purpose of spiritual practice is to realize our true nature, which is also the true nature of all of existence, and to express this with our body, speech and mind.
-Meditation and daily training enable us to see and let go of the clinging which causes suffering, thus allowing the compassion and wisdom within our hearts to enrich our lives.
+The purpose of spiritual practice is to realize our true nature, which is also the true nature of all existence, and to express this realization through body, speech, and mind.
+Through meditation and daily training, we learn to recognize and let go of the clinging that gives rise to suffering.
+As this clinging falls away, the love, compassion and wisdom inherent in our hearts are able to naturally unfold, enriching our lives and our relationships with others.

 Sōtō Zen

-Buddhism was founded over 2,500 years ago in northern India by the Buddha Shakyamuni.
-As Buddhism spread many different forms emerged due to the character of different teachers and the cultures through which the teaching passed.
-The form of Mahayana Buddhism that is known as Zen emerged as a distinct school in China in about the 8th century.
+Buddhism was founded over 2,500 years ago in northern India by Buddha Shakyamuni.
+As Buddhism spread across Asia, many different forms emerged, shaped by the character of individual teachers and the cultures through which the teachings passed.
+The form of Mahayana Buddhism known as Zen developed as a distinct school in China around the 8th century.

-Our school of Sōtō Zen was introduced to Japan in the 13th century by great master Dōgen.
-Within the Sōtō Zen school there are many teaching lines and each has its own particular flavour.
-Zen literally means meditation and zazen or seated meditation is the heart of our practice.
+Our tradition, Sōtō Zen, was introduced to Japan in the 13th century by the Great Master Dōgen.
+Within the Sōtō Zen school there are many teaching lineages, each with its own particular flavour.
+Zen literally means “meditation,” and zazen—seated meditation—is the heart of our practice.

 Our Founder and the Order

 The style of teaching used at the Priory has its roots firmly in the Zen tradition and yet has a form that, over the last forty-plus years, has been adapted to the needs of Western people.
-In the Order of Buddhist Contemplatives men and women train together and have equal status and recognition.
+In the Order of Buddhist Contemplatives, men and women train together and have equal status and recognition.
 All ranks and both sexes are addressed as ‘Reverend’ and are referred to as monks and priests.
-The monastic order is celibate.
+Members of the monastic order are celibate.